Clemapfel/rat_game_website/content/post/geneology-of-earthbound-likes.md

 </div>
 </blockquote>

-Much like before I'd like to take inventory of properties LISA exhibits before we continue:
+Just as before I'd like to take inventory of properties LISA exhibits before we continue:
-+ profoundly dark and disturbing subject matter that is thematically motivated by the main characters psyche
++ profoundly dark and disturbing subject matter that is thematically motivated by the main characters psyche<br>
-+ quirky and sometimes funny plot
++ quirky and sometimes funny plot<br>
-+ little strategic challenge
++ little strategic challenge<br>
-+ inserts a out-of-genre system to make battle more mechanically challenging
++ inserts an out-of-genre system to make battle more mechanically interesting<br>
-+ made in RPG Maker by a single person
++ made in RPG Maker by a single person<br>

-### 6 And so came many others
+<h2 id="Others"> 6 And then came many others</h2>

 With dev-tools improving and Earthbound-likes finding widespread indie success RPG Maker games went from being an underground thing for devs who supposedly "aren't able to make real games" to a valid engine, delivery tool and genre.
 As such, many such games followed suit, from simple made-by-one-teenager games that don't really have anything good to offer but still had enough love and effort poured into them to have been worth the time and purchase to multi-person teams with tens of thousands worth of budget and capital to be spend on artists and writers.
 RPG Maker stopped being exclusively for amateurs and much like Yume Nikki did all this time ago many games wouldn't really be classified as jRPGs at all.
 Titles like "To the Moon" are more of a 2d interactive story than an RPG, yet it saw mainstream success and is regarded as one of the most emotionally impactful games from that decade.
 Here is a non-ordered list with a quick blurb to highlight many of the not exclusively RPG Maker games that came out during this period: